Observer-dependent locality of quantum events: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge helpful discussions and comments from Mateus Ara\'{u}jo, \"{A}min Baumeler, Geoffroy Bergeron, Esteban Castro-Ruiz, Flaminia Giacomini and Philipp H\"{o}hn.
+We are grateful to David Trillo Fernandez for pointing out some mistakes in the proofs of the generalised Marcus theorem, and to Cyril Branciard for pointing out mistakes in Eqs.~\eqref{eq:1st_G_swiss}-\eqref{eq:last_G_swiss}.
 We acknowledge the support of the Austrian Science Fund (FWF) through the Doctoral Programme CoQuS and the project I-2526-N27 and the research platform TURIS, as well as support from the European Commission via Testing the Large-Scale Limit of Quantum Mechanics (TEQ) (No. 766900) project.
 P.A.G. acknowledges support from the Fonds de Recherche du Qu\'{e}bec -- Nature et Technologies (FRQNT).
 This publication was made possible through the support of a grant from the John Templeton Foundation.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.

 [2]{#2}\begingroup \endgroup